 Black Mountains, Brecon Beacons National Park

-A selection of wonderful Black Mountains walks giving you the opportunity to experience the wonders of this easternmost range of the Brecon Beacons National Park in the best possible way
+A selection of incredible Black Mountains walks gives you the opportunity to experience the wonders of this easternmost range of the Brecon Beacons National Park in the best possible way

 Walks in the Black Mountains

-There are many things that help define a really great hike and we all probably have slightly differing opinions as to what these are.
-But we think it is fair to say that there are common themes that draw us all to the outdoors to experience a wonderful hiking adventure.
+Many things help define a great hike, and we all probably have slightly differing opinions as to what these are.
+But we think it is fair to say that common themes draw us all to the outdoors to experience an excellent hiking adventure.

-These will include but are not limited to things such as hills/mountains, rivers, flora & fauna.
-Thankfully, there is a bountiful supply of all of these for those looking to enjoy one of the many magical Black Mountains walks.
+These include but are not limited to hills/mountains, rivers, flora & fauna.
+Thankfully, there is a bountiful supply for those looking to enjoy one of the many magical Black Mountains walks.

-However, before delving into the multitude of Black Mountains walking routes available, we feel it prudent to highlight some useful information about this mountain range for those looking to visit.
+However, before delving into the multitude of Black Mountains walking routes available, we feel it prudent to highlight some helpful information about this mountain range for those looking to visit.

 Where are the Black Mountains?

-The Black Mountains (Welsh: Y Mynyddoedd Duon) are a group of hills located within the counties of Powys and Monmouthshire, in southeastern Wales.
-They lie almost entirely within the boundaries of the Brecon Beacons National Park but also extend a short distance across the Wales/England border into the county of Herefordshire.
+The Black Mountains (Welsh: Y Mynyddoedd Duon) are a group of hills located within the counties of Powys and Monmouthshire in southeastern Wales.
+They lie almost entirely within the boundaries of the Brecon Beacons National Park but extend a short distance across the Wales/England border into Herefordshire.

-The Black Mountains are the easternmost of the four mountain ranges that make up the Brecon Beacons National Park.
+The Black Mountains are the easternmost of the four mountain ranges that comprise the Brecon Beacons National Park.
 The other three are the Brecon Beacons, Fforest Fawr Massif and the Black Mountain range.
-If you think that this is getting a little confusing, there is also Black Mountain and Black Hill, both located in the Black Mountains.
+If you think this is unclear, Black Mountain and Black Hill are also in the Black Mountains.

 Selection of Black Mountains Walks